machal/cssmine-content/content/css3-box-sizing.md

 ```
 The width or height of an element =
   actual visible width or height of the content
   + padding
-+ border.
+  + border
 ```